 In our subsequent ROI analysis, we focused specifically on the left anterior insula, given its significant activity in the whole-brain analysis and its prominent role in proprioceptive sensation and emotional processing.
 The ROI analysis on the insula subregions showed significantly higher activity in the left dorsal dysgranular insula in the high-IS compared to the low-IS groups.
 The anterior insula has been associated with the integration of perceptions, emotions, thoughts, and plans, contributing to a subjective representation of “our world.”
 The posterior insula, on the other hand, is more closely associated with bodily sensorimotor functions, including those related to internal organs [59].

 The anterior insula is connected to the orbitofrontal, cingulate, and limbic cortices, while the posterior insula is connected to the parietal area, such as the somatosensory and motor cortices [60-63], which correspond to their respective functions.
-Barrett and Simmons (51) proposed a model of interoceptive processing focusing on the composition of the insula subregion and argued that the granular cortex receives the interoceptive sensory input, while the agranular cortex provides interoceptive predictions.
+Barrett and Simmons [51] proposed a model of interoceptive processing focusing on the composition of the insula subregion and argued that the granular cortex receives the interoceptive sensory input, while the agranular cortex provides interoceptive predictions.
 Since the posterior insula, which showed a significant difference in activity between the high- and low-IS groups, receives sensory input, it is presumed that participants with high interoceptive sensitivity receive more interoceptive sensory input during the emotional experience.
 From the results of the physiological responses, we can speculate that participants with high interoceptive sensitivity received strong heartbeat sensory input and used it for emotional evaluation, and the strong sensory input may have been reflected in the activity of the posterior insula.

 The mid insula connects the anterior and posterior regions, and it has been reported that the brain waves generated by pain are transmitted from the posterior insula to the anterior insula via the mid insula [64].
-Kuehn and Mueller (30) also showed that interoceptive sensitivity is related to the strength of the connection between the posterior insula and the mid/anterior insula.
-The significant correlations found in the present study between mid-insula cortical activity and emotional experience in participants with high interoceptive sensitivity are consistent with the findings of this study.
+Kuehn and Mueller [30] also showed that interoceptive sensitivity is related to the strength of the connection between the posterior insula and the mid/anterior insula.
+The significant correlations found in the present study between dorsal dysgranular insula cortical activity and emotional experience in participants with high interoceptive sensitivity are consistent with the findings of this study.
 Although these results suggest that the mid insula may play a role in integrating physiological signals and music stimuli to produce emotional experiences, definitive conclusions about the involved neural pathway and its exact function require further investigation.

 Limitations